 - 1. Visually divide the unit into four quadrants. - 2.
 Identify one sampling location in each quadrant. - 3.
 Dig down and remove approximately 0.3 m (1 ft.) of material to avoid surface segregation.
 Obtain each increment from below this level. - 4.
-Combine the increments to form a single sample.
+Combine the increments and mix thoroughly to form a single sample.